aridjayarecipes/cutesrecipes.web.app/content/post/2571-easiest-way-to-prepare-super-quick-homemade-healthy-tomato-soup-tastes-like-heinz.md

 recipeinstructions:
 - "Fry off the garlic and onion for a few minutes and then add the sweet potato.
 Sweat until softening."
 - "Cover with water and bring to boil.
 Simmer until the sweet potato is soft."
-- "Add the tomatoes, a splash of apple juice and add stock until you've got your required amount of soup."
+- "Add the tomatoes, a splash of apple juice and add stock until you&#39;ve got your required amount of soup."
 - "Once boiled reduce the heat and then simmer on low for 20-30mins before until smooth.
 Add milk to give a creamy taste.
 Season to taste."
 categories:
 - Recipe